 Spanish-Influenced Sweet Treat

-Panderias or Bakeries were built in the Philippines during the 17th century when the Spaniards longed for the bread of their homeland.
+Panadarias or bakeries were built in the Philippines during the 17th century when the Spaniards longed for the bread of their homeland.
 The first establishments of Panaderias were built in Intramuros (Manila region) and grew rapidly all over Metro Manila.
 Back then, the dough was baked using a pugon or firebrick oven.
 These were replaced in the 70s by gas and electric ovens to fit behind bakeries and save space.

 Delicious on-the-go snack or breakfast bread filled with sweet red filling made from bread, eggs, sugar, butter, vanilla and food coloring